 As broadband uses your phone line to deliver Internet through your modem and into your computer, your Internet connection must go through your local telephone exchange to get to you.

-Our DSLAMs contain "places" which we plug your phone line into when you switch to the iinetwork.
+Our DSLAMs contain ports which we plug your phone line into when you switch to the iinetwork.

-When one DSLAM gets full, we go back to the exchange and upgrade the equipment to add more places.
-Each of these places we refer to as a "broadband2+" place on the iinetwork.
+When one DSLAM gets full, we go back to the exchange and upgrade the equipment to add more ports.
+We refer to exchanges where our iiNetwork ports are available as "on-net".

 Now that's a pretty quick and slimmed down version of how we go about building a better broadband network.
-If you're after the long version, or you have some burning questions about how we build our network more information is available by clicking on the options in the menu to the left, or by going to broadband FAQs.
+If you're after the long version, or you have some burning questions about how we build our network more information is available by clicking on the options in the menu to the left, or by checking out our broadband FAQs.